VUEngine/VUEngine-Core/doc/pages/defaults.md

 Defaults
 ========

-The VBJaEngine includes defaults for common Virtual Boy software features.
+The VUEngine includes defaults for common Virtual Boy software features.

 Splash screens
 --------------

-Default versions of common screens are available in the VBJaEngine Barebone project.
+Default versions of common screens are available in the VUEngine Barebone project.
 Those can easily be directly used, modified, replaced and/or reordered and eliminate the need to create those by hand.

+- Precaution screen
 - Adjustment screen
-- Precaution screen
 - Automatic Pause selection screen
 - Language selection screen
-- VBJaEngine splash screen
 - Automatic Pause screen